jjYBdx4IL/example-maven-project-setups/gwt-example/README.md

 GWT uses source maps for debugging client code directly inside your browser.
-These source maps do not support reverse mappings to the compiled javascript code (for whatever stupid reason), watches generally don't work, and browser currently do not allow to look up variables.
-This makes debugging static variables using the browser's development tools impossible.
-Solution: don't use static variables or buffer them locally in non-static variables so they can be inspected via the local scope...
+These source maps do not support reverse mappings to the compiled javascript code (for whatever stupid reason), watches generally don't work, and browsers currently do not allow to look up variables.
+This makes debugging static variables using the browser's development tools almost impossible or at least extremely tedious.
+Solution: don't use static variables at all or buffer them locally in non-static variables so they can be inspected via the local scope.
+If you need global singleton variables, like the event bus, provide them via Gin instead of accessing them statically.